This Page Will Be Update Frequently

 Accepting food donations for distribution and monetary contributions to augment food supply.
-You can donate online, make sure to designate for Interfaith Food Pantry.
+You can donate online, but make sure to designate that it is for the Interfaith Food Pantry.

-Food distribution has changed to minimize contact, volunteers will distribute to you when you arrive after gathering your information.
+Food distribution has changed to a drive-thru service.
+To minimize contact, volunteers will distribute to you when you arrive, after gathering your information.

 501 Second Street, Lower Level